 Methodology

-Start your 7-day free trial if you want to see the same dashboards we use to compute these numbers, applied to your own account.
+Start your 7-day free trial if you want to see the dashboards that compute these metrics for your own account.

 What we measure

-We do not measure or claim "leads generated" — that is the platform's job (Thumbtack, Yelp, etc.), not ours.
+We do not publish aggregate first-party conversion percentages or ROI multiples as if they were measured across a customer base — we have no such audited dataset, and stating one would be false advertising.
+Where a page needs a conversion or speed-to-lead statistic, it cites named public research (see below).
+We also do not measure or claim "leads generated" — that is the platform's job (Thumbtack, Yelp, etc.), not ours.
 Our scope starts the moment a lead enters our system.

 How we define response time